Rahul1181/Financial-Management-System/README.md

     View Customer Details, Transfer Money, Query/Report on his/her Transaction

 ## Software Required
-- Dev C or VS code
+- Dev C or VSCode(If you use the VScode then instead of Terminal use Command Prompt in VSCode)
+- Command Prompt
 - Notepad (acts as a database)

+### To run C program in command prompt
+gcc Project_name.c
+Project_name

 ## Concepts Used
 - Structures